MicrosoftDocs/powerbi-docs/powerbi-docs/guidance/powerbi-implementation-planning-data-gateways.md

 This scenario is relevant when you connect to a data source with connectors such as a:

-- **Driver:** An official connector could require installation of prerequisite drivers.
+- **Driver.** An official connector could require installation of prerequisite drivers.
 For example, when connecting to an [Oracle](/power-query/connectors/oracle-database#prerequisites) database, you might need the Oracle Data Access Client software.
-- **Custom connector:** Some data sources might require custom or third-party connectors.
+- **Custom connector.** Some data sources might require custom or third-party connectors.
 For example, you might need a [custom connector](/power-bi/connect-data/desktop-connector-extensibility) to connect to a legacy or proprietary system.
-- **Client library:** Some data sources might require a supporting library to allow client tools to connect to it.
+- **Client library.** Some data sources might require a supporting library to allow client tools to connect to it.
 For example, when connecting to an Analysis Services database, a [client library](/analysis-services/client-libraries) must be installed.
-- **ODBC or OLE DB connector:** An official connector might require an ODBC driver or OLE DB provider.
+- **ODBC or OLE DB connector.** An official connector might require an ODBC driver or OLE DB provider.
 For example, when connecting to [SAP HANA](/power-query/connectors/sap-hana/overview#prerequisites), you'll need an ODBC driver.

 > [!IMPORTANT]
 > When content creators use a client tool such as Power BI Desktop and their solutions rely on drivers, connectors, or providers, you should install the same components on the gateway machine as are installed on the content creators machines.
 Missing or mismatched components between creator machines and data gateways is a common reason for data refresh failures of published content.
 For more information, see [User tools and devices](powerbi-implementation-planning-user-tools-devices.md).